Linear vs Height (2026): Which Modern Issue Tracker Wins?

 Editor's Take

 Linear changed how I think about issue trackers.
 The speed is addictive — once you use keyboard shortcuts to create, assign, and close issues in seconds, everything else feels slow.
-Height is solid for teams that need more flexibility, but Linear is the tool developers actually want to use.
+Height is solid for teams that need more flexibility, but Linear is the tool developers actually want to open every morning.
+If your team is pure engineering, don't even look at Height.
+If you're mixed dev + design + ops, give Height a serious try.

 Get our free SaaS Buyer's Guide (PDF)